East Bay Waltz

 Will it hurt? (no.)

-The evening begins at 4 p.m. with a dance class for beginners and those who don't yet feel confident with rotary and cross-step waltz.
-An intermediate class at 5:30 p.m. follows, focusing on one of the dance styles we practice for those who want to build up their dance skills.
+The evening begins at 4 p.m. with either an intermediate/advanced class in waltz, or an all-levels class focusing on one of the other dance styles we practice, for those who want to build up their dance skills.

 At 7, our open dance party begins.
 There is plenty of room to leave your coats and things while you're dancing and seats for when you're not dancing to relax and socialize.